Wednesday, 29 October 2025

 The Amazon rainforest was losing an area the size of six soccer pitches every minute, according to estimates by the World Wildlife Fund and the MapBiomas mapping project, mainly due to illegal felling and mining, and farming.
-Environmentalists believe the rainforest spanning several countries lost 88 million hectares (or 880 square kilometers) between 1985 and 2023, with consequences expected on the climate and especially rainfall far beyond the region, the website Infobae reported on 29 October.
-The destruction rythm, it stated citing data from the Global Forest Watch, had made Latin America the global leader in rainforest destruction.
+Environmentalists believe the rainforest, spread across several countries, lost 88 million hectares (or 880,000 square kilometers) between 1985 and 2023, with consequences for the climate and especially rainfall far beyond the region, the website Infobae reported on 29 October.
+The destructive rate, it stated, citing data from the Global Forest Watch, had made Latin America the global leader in rainforest destruction.

 No comments: